From G's to Gents season 1

 The first season of the MTV reality television series From G's to Gents featured 14 misdirected young men willing to change their lives and become gentlemen.
 The show is hosted by Fonzworth Bentley, and premiered on MTV on July 15, 2008.
 The objective of the show is to make the transformation from a roughneck to a sophisticated gentleman within the given time.
 In the end, Thaddeus aka Creepa was decided upon to be the most transformed and refined gentleman, winning the cash prize of $100,000 and membership in The Gentleman's Club.

+Voting for the season was overseen by Isaac Berkeley DeWilliams III, a close friend and confidant of Bentley.
+Despite his close and oftentimes intimate relationships with contestants, primarily male, he led the episodic voting process.

 Elimination table

 This elimination table shows all of the eliminations which occurred during the show.